ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 ### Computables (computable)

-Computables are somewhat simillar to expressions and templates, since they also make it possible to calculate dynamic values at runtime.
+Computables are somewhat similar to expressions and templates since they also make it possible to calculate dynamic values at runtime.

 ```jsx
 <div preserveWhitespace>